AmineDjeghri/awesome-os-setup/README.md

 - Hide the Windows taskbar (right click on the taskbar -> taskbar settings).
 You can and make it centered and transparent with [TaskbarX]([https://chrisandriessen.nl/taskbarx)

 # NOT UPDATED YET
+### Browser websites
+- Configure some websites on your desktop and taskbar as shorcuts (Netflix, Google calendar, Gmail...ect)
+- <ins>Gmail and Google Calendar</ins> : you can configure dark mode ("Thèmes" et cliquez sur "Tout afficher", choose "dark/sombre") and priority notifications (all new emails), signature.
+-

 ### SSH (needs to be updated and fileZilla)
  - https://github.com/AmineDjeghri/BetterWindowsUX/blob/master/SSH-PPTI-SU.md